General Educational Resources

-Free Resource Downloads – You are welcome to take advantage of our field experience in educational rocketry by using the set of free online resources listed provided below.
+You are welcome to take advantage of our field experience in educational rocketry by using the set of free online resources listed below.
 Our guides are chock full of practical suggestions.
 They are produced by members who have helped teachers and youth group leaders like yourself all over the United States.

 NASA Rocketry Resources—NASA publishes a wide range of online reference resources on rocketry suitable for classroom and student use, ranging from basic rocket science theory to specific information on the basics of model rocketry.

 How to Build a Model Rocket—NAR volunteers have produced a tutorial on how to build a model rocket.
 It includes nine pages of tutorial and a 45-minute instructional video.
 The tutorial and video are for rocketeers of all ages on the steps and techniques involved in building and flying a basic model rocket.
 The video has been divided into six short segments of four to nine minutes duration and are posted online by the NAR’s TARC partners, the Aerospace Industries Association on their YouTube site.
 The six segments are:

 Basic Rocketry Presentation.
 If you need a short presentation that explains what the hobby is all about, how rockets work, and who the NAR is, try “This is Rocketry”, a 20-slide presentation developed by the NAR specifically for school audiences.

 Resources for Educator and Youth Group Leader

 - NAR Educator Rocketry Resources—The NAR has a compilation of valuable and useful rocketry resources for teachers and youth group leaders.

 - STEM School Curriculum Using Model Rocketry—A curriculum written by professional educator Tom Sarradet for middle and high school level classes that meets STEM educational objectives using rocketry, primarily through the process of designing and building a payload-carrying rocket for the Team America Rocketry Challenge.